loureirorg/learnwithdaniel.com/blog/_posts/2019-06-20-wordpress-settings-with-psysh/README.md

 - **Input Normalization:** Change the input to have a standard form.
 Examples: trimming values, type casting, lowercase a value, etc. Even though it changes the value, the changes have no semantical impact.
 The data is different but the information remains the same. `"  John Snow  "` and `"John Snow"` are the same, `"yes"` and `true` are the same, `My@EMail.com` and `my@email.com` are the same, the phone number `(401) 1020-3040` and `40110203040` are the same.
 This is also called "**Canonicalization**";
 - **Input Validation:** Check if the value is valid.
 Examples: check if field is required, check if the email has an invalid format, check if the birth date is in the future, check if age is less than 18, check if the name has just one character;
 - **Input Sanitization:** Removes illegal characters and makes risky data safe.
 Examples: escaping the value `O'Brien` to avoid breaking SQL, escaping strings to avoid SQL-injections.
-There are two main sanitization types: filtering and escaping;
+There are two main competing sanitization types: filtering and escaping.
+Use one or the other;

 The order should be: `normalization > validation > sanitization`.